 4. Enable Facebook Ads

-Facebook ads allow you to take more control over who are reaching on social media.
+Facebook ads allow you to take more control over who is reaching on social media.

 The best part is that Facebook allows you to set your budget so you don’t overspend on your advertisements.
 You can outline a daily budget to ensure your business stays on track while trying to execute its marketing plan–keeping you in control of your costs.